-28 Letter from the Minister of State for Housing and Planning and the Parliamentary Under Secretary of State at the Department for Transport to Chief Executives of Local Authorities in England (28 September 2018) < https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/749116/ ministerial-letter-about-shared_space.pdf> accessed 2 December 2021.
+28 Letter from the Minister of State for Housing and Planning and the Parliamentary Under Secretary of State at the Department for Transport to Chief Executives of Local Authorities in England (28 September 2018) < https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/749116/minister ial-letter-about-shared_space.pdf> accessed 2 December 2021 when they wish to.
+Therefore, Guide Dogs believes that shared spaces should be avoided on all occasions, even with limitations.

-29 Department for Transport, 'Guidance on the use of Tactile Paving Surfaces' (2007) Chapter 2.
+29 Department for Transport, 'Guidance on the use of Tactile Paving Surfaces' (2021) Section 3.3.